hb-liu/multi-view-iseg/README.md

 pip install -r requirements.txt
 ```

-## 2. Prepare Code, Dataset, and Pretained Models:
+## 2. Preparation
+#### Prepare Code
-* Build up the workspace, so that everything can be correctly stored:
+Build up the workspace, so that everything can be correctly stored:
 ```shell
 sh install.sh
 ```

+#### Prapare Dataset
-* For your own dataset, format each data as:
+For your own dataset, format each data as:
 ```shell
 |--<name_of_the_data>
     |-- t1.nii.gz